 SAMHSA Research Study

-The Substance Abuse and Mental Health Services Administration finds that 5.9 percent of children aged 12 to 13 drank alcohol in the past month.
+The Substance Abuse and Mental Health Services Administration finds that underage drinking is on the rise.
+In fact, 5.9 percent of children aged 12 to 13 drank alcohol in the past month.
 The SAMHSA research study also learned that 93.4 percent did not pay a penny for their alcohol.
-About 44.8 percent of 12 to 14 year olds who drank alcohol received their alcohol from their family or at home.
+About 44.8 percent of 12- to 14-year-olds who drank alcohol received their alcohol from their family or at home.
 This figure includes 15.7 percent of children who were provided alcohol by their parents.